-When the Florida Gators are dominating a NCAA football game at The Swamp, they are on the sidelines.
+When the Florida Gators are dominating a football game at The Swamp, these two scaly reptilian mascots are on the sidelines.
 When there is a pep rally, they are front and center.
 Even when there is a wedding nearby, there's a solid chance the Gator mascots will be there, too.
-They are everybody’s favorite reptiles and have been side-by-side for over 35 years.
+They are every Sunshine Stater's favorite reptiles and have been side-by-side for over 35 years.

 Long before Florida's gator head became synonymous with college football greatness, the alligator was chosen with the help of Austin Miller in 1908.
-He was from Gainesville, but was a law school student at the University of Virginia.
+He was a Gainesville native but was a law school student at the University of Virginia.

-When his father, Phillip Miller, went to visit him at school, he wanted to buy some pennants and banners to sell at his store back home.
+When his father, Phillip Miller, went to visit him in Charlottesville, he wanted to buy some pennants and banners to sell at his store back home.
 The Yale bulldog and Princeton tiger were among the items available, as the story goes, but nothing resembling the University of Florida.

-Austin Miller suggested an alligator since it was part of the state of Florida and no other school had an alligator mascot as its symbol yet.
+Austin Miller suggested an alligator since it was native to the state of Florida and no other school had an alligator mascot as its symbol yet.
 The rest is history.

-Despite some rumors and myths, Albert and Alberta are not technically a couple, according to the school.
+Despite rumors and myths, Albert and Alberta are not technically a couple, according to the school.
 They are sidekicks and friends.
-Most importantly, they are legends.
+Most importantly, they are Florida icons.

-Today, the University of Florida mascots can be found everywhere.
-They are most prominent at football games against SEC teams like LSU, South Carolina, Texas A&M and Mississippi State, but they carry the school spirit across the nation.
+Today, the University of Florida Gators college mascots can be found everywhere.
+They are most prominent at football games against SEC football teams like Alabama, Tennessee, LSU, South Carolina and Texas A&M, but they proudly spread orange and blue across the nation.